 A lawsuit was filed after ITT Tech entered bankruptcy and closed its schools in 2016.
 Even after the school’s closure, hundreds of thousands of students were still on the hook to pay for their outstanding student loans.
 A 2018 lawsuit settlement forgave $600 million that 750,000 students owed to the school.

-In September 2020, the CFPB reached another settlement, requiring ITT to forgive $330 million in outstanding student loan balances.
-In total, ITT Tech has erased more than $500 million in private student loan debt.
+In September 2020, the CFPB reached another settlement, requiring ITT Tech to forgive $330 million in outstanding student loan balances.

 If you attended ITT Tech and have outstanding student loans, you may qualify for cancellation, discharge or a refund, depending on your loans and program status.
-For most borrowers, you’ll be notified by PEAKS Trust — ITT Tech’s private student loan program — or your loan servicer if you are eligible for student loan forgiveness.
-In the majority of cases, you won’t need to do anything.
+If you believe you qualify but haven’t seen your loans forgiven yet, consider contacting the U.S. Department of Education.